dbyzero/foundry-anarchy/README.md

 This is a fan project, we are in no way associated with The Topps Company Inc., Catalyst Games Lab or Black Book Editions.

+Icons from game-icons.net
+  by Lorc under CC BY 3.0
+  by Delapouite under CC BY 3.0
+  by Skoll under CC BY 3.0

+ See [game-icons-sources.txt](./game-icons-sources.txt) for files renamed/modified

 # The current Anarchy development team

 - Pretre (Rules insights, contributor)